 The Stubai glacier ski area is one of Austria's premier snow-sure ski areas where it is possible to ski from autumn to spring.
 It is described more fully on Ski-Austria here: Skiing on the Stubai Glacier

-The Kühtai ski area is situated at the top of a mountain pass with its altitude of 2000m guaranteeing the snow and skiing.
+The Kühtai ski resort is situated at the top of a mountain pass with its altitude of 2000m guaranteeing the snow and skiing.
 The ski area and village are described more fully here: Kühtai Skiing